amkherad/Alopeyk.Net/README.md

     ```bash
     dotnet add package Alopeyk.Net
     ```
-* If you'd like to have the code instead of a pre-build library, you could use gits' [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) ability.
+* If you'd like to have the code instead of a pre-built library, you could use gits' [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) ability.

    Just type this command where you want to include the submodule:
     ```bash